 Rectocele

-Size is measured, and retention of contrast after evacuation is noted.
+The size and retention of contrast material after evacuation are assessed

 Intussusception